-Celie writes letters to God, and her sister Nettie after circumstances separate them, leading to them experiencing vastly different lives.
-Celie suffers to find her place in a family and then a marriage where she suffers horrific treatment – abuse alternating with disrespect and neglect.
+Celie writes letters to God and her sister Nettie.
+Circumstances have separated the sisters, leading to them experiencing vastly different lives.
+Celie struggles to find her place in a family and marriage where she suffers horrific treatment – abuse alternating with disrespect and neglect.
 Spanning the course of a lifetime, we see Celie’s evolution spurred by hard times, betrayal, great love, and friendship.

-The Color Purple was nothing short of a stunner for me, and though it was a painful story, the novel and its characters transcended that in so many ways by being a truthful story – a beautiful story.
-The novel started out in the most brutal way with the sexual abuse of a young girl by her father.
-She is then saddled with the responsibilities of the family when her mother dies not many years after the start of the abuse.
-I was touched by so many parts of this book which is paradoxically uplifting instead of depressing, in spite of the grim subject matter and events depicted throughout.
-I was deeply touched by Celie’s undying love for her sister and the way that she ends up building a life that eventually has pieces of joy after having made that joy out of the barest scraps of what is offered to her.
+The Color Purple was nothing short of a revelation for me.
+It’s a painful story, but the novel and its characters transcended that in so many ways.
+It’s a truthful story, a beautiful story.
+It starts in the most brutal way imaginable with the sexual abuse of a young girl by her father.
+When her mother dies, just a few years following the start of the abuse, she is saddled with the responsibilities of taking care of her family.
+I was touched by so many parts of this book.
+It’s paradoxically uplifting instead of depressing and in spite of the grim subject matter and events depicted throughout.
+I was deeply touched by Celie’s undying love for her sister and the way that she builds a life that has pockets of joy, even though she has to make that joy out the barest scraps of what is offered to her.

-Each of the female characters portrayed by Walker are complex and strong in face of having to endure in a man’s world.
-Sofia struggles to have a relationship with her husband Harpo that is on their own terms, but she is battling stereotypes of male-female relationships that a father would pass to a son desperately wanting his approval.
-Later Sofia goes on to butt heads with the even stronger institution of a patriarchal and racist society which would have her bend.
-Shug is a woman ahead of her time and in the innovative ways ways that she experiences life and love proves to be a profound influence and catalyst for Celie.
+The female characters portrayed by Walker are complex and strong in the face of having to endure in a man’s world.
+Sofia struggles to have a relationship with her husband Harpo that is on their own terms.
+To do this, she must battle stereotypes of gender relationships that her husband’s father has passed on to a son desperately wanting his approval.
+Later, Sofia butts heads with the even stronger institutions of a patriarchal and racist society that would have her bend to their will.
+Shug is a woman ahead of her time, and the innovative ways that she experiences life and love proves to be a profound influence and catalyst for Celie.

-I had no idea that I would start reading this book one morning and finish it in the same day, but that is exactly what happened.
-I am usually a little suspect about epistolary novels because I get caught up in how a letter can have such an amazingly detailed recall of events.
-I find the notion rather distracting, especially when there is a lot of dialogue involved.
-I was so involved with these characters that it was never a thought in my head, and I found the letters to be warm and personal.
-Walker does an amazing job exploring tough issues that women can face and how they forbear, how one woman reached high to transcend what had been a miserable existence.
-A must read.
+I had no idea that I would start reading this book one morning and finish it on the same day, but that is exactly what happened.
+I am usually suspicious of epistolary novels because I get distracted by the idea that a letter would have such a detailed recall of events.
+Especially when there is a lot of dialogue involved.
+However, I was so involved with these characters that it was never a thought in my head.
+I found the letters to be warm and personal.
+Walker does an amazing job exploring tough issues that women can face, how they forbear, and how one woman reached high enough to transcend what had been a miserable existence.
+This book is stunning, and simply a must-read.